sawatcg/sawa.github.io/_pages/first-set-teaser.md

 ### Lyra

-In *Smiles After Weeping*, Lyra aims to play with the randomness of the top card of the deck -> exploits it blabla.
+In Smiles After Weeping, Lyra’s gameplay revolves around the top card of the deck, with mechanics that reward players for revealing, manipulating, and exploiting its randomness.

 <div class="card-gallery">
   <img src="/assets/images/first-set-teaser/Tiresias.png" alt="Tiresias">